 That's A (Albuquerque), BC (Bernalillo County) all the way to Z (Zoning).

-See a video emphasizing the Comp Plan update here.
+See a video describing the Comp Plan update here.

-See a video emphasizing the Zoning effort here.
+See a video describing the Zoning update here.

 Purpose

 The ABC-Z project began in 2015 as a 2-year effort to update the Comprehensive Plan and consolidate many overlapping and conflicting regulations into a new, user-friendly Integrated Development Ordinance.
-Now, the ABC-Z project continues on as the City's commitment to continually improve our policies and regulations based on input from an ongoing, proactive community planning on a 5-year cycle.
+The ABC-Z project continued on as the City's commitment to continually improve policies and regulations based on input from an ongoing, proactive community planning on a 5-year cycle.

 This coordinated system of planning seeks to: